School of Medicine

 Assistant Professor of Pediatrics (Developmental Behavioral Pediatrics)

 Current Research and Scholarly InterestsDr.
-Bannett leads the AI for improving Mental Health lab in the department of Pediatrics.
+Bannett leads the Advanced Informatics for Pediatric Mental Health lab.
 The lab uses data-driven methods to develop reliable quality measures for management of children with developmental and mental health conditions in community-based primary care.
-Current studies integrate large language model analysis of clinical notes to accurately assess quality of care, with the ultimate goal of improving health care delivery for children with developmental and mental health conditions.
+Current studies integrate large language model analysis of clinical text to accurately assess quality of care, with the ultimate goal of improving health care delivery and outcomes for children with developmental and mental health conditions.

 -